 Who do I ask for a recommendation letter and how do I ask?

 Once you have determined which faculty member could best speak to you and your abilities to conduct the project proposed, email the professor to set up a meeting to discuss your proposal.
 Briefly explain your project and indicate that you need a recommendation letter for the application by the specific deadline.
 Your recommender may want to read your proposal so be prepared to bring a draft.
 Also, be sure to give your recommender plenty of notice so that s/he has an appropriate amount of time to write your letter.
-Six weeks is a good rule of thumb.
+At least two weeks is a good rule of thumb.
 You should make initial contact with your professor regarding your project and the letter as soon as possible.
 Don’t forget to tell your recommender the deadline and send reminders.

 After the faculty member has agreed to write your letter, you will register her/him for the online system, using the online application.
 Once the recommender is registered, a message will be sent to the recommender with directions for uploading and submitting the letter.
 You can submit your application before your letter has been uploaded.
 The letter will upload to your application and you will receive an email once that has occurred.
 However, if your letter is missing after the deadline, your application will be incomplete and not considered.